The university thanks you in advance for supporting students and their families during Move-in Sunday, Aug. 14 through Thursday, Aug. 18, 2022.

 If you normally drive to work or if you have meetings scheduled during Move-in dates, parking lot closures will require you to plan ahead.
 Following are alternative options to consider:

 - Campus employees can use their university issued EcoPass.
 To pre-plan your route visit RTD's website and use the RTD Trip Planner to view available routes.
 Park free at one of the RTD Park-N-Ride lots and ride a bus to/from campus.
-Download Transit, an app for your mobile device, so you'll know when your next bus will arrive!
+Download Transit to your smart phone so you'll know when your next bus will arrive!

 - Riding a bike to work is easier than you think, with some pre-planning.
 Biking to work could include one leg of the trip on the bus, or driving part way, then biking onto campus.

 - Boulder B-cycle is a non-profit bike sharing program with 14 stations on campus.
 Memberships are now free for all CU Boulder students and staff.
 Learn more and sign up for Boulder B-cycle on our campus bike sharing page.

 - Investigate how your job responsibilities can be performed from home or on an alternate work schedule through Employee Services.

 - Check with your supervisor.
 If your job doesn’t involve Move-in, and you have vacation time, this may be a great time to take a break from work.

 You might even wish to volunteer!